• Skip to primary navigation

 Pickled Red CabbageProvides acidity and crunch, cutting through the hearty broth.

-These sides bring out different aspects of the dish, creating a well-rounded and satisfying meal.
+These sides bring out different aspects of the dish, creating a well-rounded and satisfying meal, with nokedli or crusty bread especially good for soaking up the broth.

 How to Store and Reheat Goulash